Day 51-60

 9.22.23 ● Fort Wayne, IN ● 20-ish miles

-I am remembering this ride from almost 2 years later.
-I didn’t write about it then and struggle to remember the details.
-But here’s what I do remember.
 I was so tired of the same old paths near home.
 I wanted adventure like we had during the beginning of this project.
 I had read that there was a bike trail in Fort Wayne, IN and since that is only about 90 minutes from us, I lobbied for a bike ride day trip..
 The deciding factor?
 A Granite City restaurant gift card that has taken up residence in a pencil drawer ever since they closed their Toledo location.

 “There’s a Granite City in Fort Wayne”, I said.
 “Remember those awesome Maple Bacon Flatbreads?”